Department of Educational Leadership, Sports Studies and Educational/Counseling Psychology

-As a concentration in a larger Ed.D.
-Program at Washington State University, the Teacher Leadership Doctorate has been designed to prepare K-16 teachers and practitioners for intellectual and practical leadership within classrooms, schools, districts, communities, teaching and/or community colleges, agencies, and the larger policy arena.
+As a concentration in the larger Ed.D. program, the teacher leadership doctorate prepares K-16 teachers and practitioners for intellectual and practical leadership within classrooms, schools, districts, communities, teaching and/or community colleges, agencies and the larger policy arena.

-As part of a multi-campus program, students can access courses on one of four home campuses during the academic year.
-In order to develop collaborative opportunities across the cohort, all students participate in a two-week summer institute held on the Pullman campus.
+Students can access courses on one of four home campuses during the academic year.
+To develop collaborative opportunities across the cohort, all students participate in a two-week summer institute on the Pullman campus.
 This combination of face-to-face and distance delivery models offers an opportunity for educators to develop support systems with peers and faculty throughout the state.

-The Teacher Leadership strand provides students a common framework from which to examine past and current practices.
+The teacher leadership strand provides a common framework from which to examine past and current practices.
 Students take courses on inquiry into teaching and adult learning.
 They also select at least three additional courses that provided a current understanding of content knowledge from existing Ph.D. programs within the following areas: cultural/curriculum studies, English as a Second Language, math and science education, and/or special education.